 The Artist Selection Process:

 Artists will be selected through a competitive, two-tiered process.
-Qualified artists may submit their Artist Statement, Resume/CV, and three examples of relevant projects no later than April 18, 2021.
+Qualified artists may submit their Artist Statement, Resume/CV, and three examples of relevant projects no later than May 2, 2021.
 Applications received after this date will not be reviewed.
-Applicants must apply online through Call for Entry here: link forthcoming
+Applicants must apply online through Call for Entry here.

 An Art Selection Panel will review complete applications and score the submitted qualifications and select no more than three artists as finalists.
 Finalists will be contracted to complete a design proposal at a flat rate of $6500.00.